BushLife - Silky Saws Hero

 Silky BigBoy Saw Blade

-I’ve had the pleasure of owning a BIGBOY for years now and by complete accident, or let’s rephrase that, choice of stock at the time, ended up buying a yellow which is extra large.
-I can wholeheartedly say it cuts everything with ease.
+I’ve had the pleasure of owning a BIGBOY for years now, and by complete accident, or let’s rephrase that, choice of stock at the time ended up with the yellow handle with extra large teeth.
+I can wholeheartedly say that because of its razor-sharp teeth, it cuts with ease.
+Should your blade ever dull, Silky does sell a replacement blade.
+After all these years, I’m still on my first!

 What is the Difference in a Silky BIGBOY “2000”?

-Up until now, we have referred to the saw as the BIGBOY, which is the model.
+Until now, we have referred to the saw as the BIGBOY, which is the model.
 Silky, by the way, is the manufacturer.
-So when it comes to the BIGBOY 2000, it simply has a curved blade instead of a straight one and it only comes in the XL tooth version.
+So when it comes to the BIGBOY 2000, it simply has a curved blade instead of a straight one, and it only comes in the XL tooth version.
 If you are wondering, my saw referenced above is a BIGBOY 2000.

-Silky claims the low angle curve of the 2000 model “enables cutting branches smoothly and incredibly fast”.
+Silky claims the low angle curve of the 2000 model “enables cutting branches smoothly and incredibly fast.”
 I don’t have a regular BIGBOY to compare to and can’t speak to their claim – but their brand and saws are legendary.
-I would assume for the most part they are both comparable.
+I would assume that they are both comparable.

 Silky Quality

-Silky provides a rubberized, non-slip cushion grip on the saw.
+Silky provides a non-slip cushion rubber grip on the saw, which makes for a comfortable grip.
 It really is well thought out from all aspects.
-The BIGBOY and the BIGBOY 2000 are made in Japan and that automatically instills a lot of confidence.
-If that’s not enough, their limited lifetime warranty should dispel any concerns over quality.
+The BIGBOY and the BIGBOY 2000 are Japanese-made, which instills a lot of confidence.
+If that’s not enough, their limited lifetime warranty should dispel any quality concerns.
 After years of use, mine looks brand new.
 I can’t imagine requiring any warranty service.

 BushLife - Pivot Point